Need fast aesthetic or wellness care? Same-day consults may be available — book with our NP-led team.

-#1 Best Med Spa in Oswego·NP-directed medical aesthetics·(630) 636-6193
+#1 Best Med Spa in Oswego·We screen you like a medical practice, because we are one.(630) 636-6193

-Oswego, IL · Kendall County
+Oswego, IL · NP-supervised medical weight loss

-Tirzepatide in Oswego, IL
+Tirzepatide in Oswego, IL — From $235/month

 The newer, dual-action weight loss medication — often more effective than semaglutide for the right candidate.